Alawite fortress and Sunni wasteland in Syria's Homs

 Artillery is no longer stored in army barracks on Homs's outskirts but in the middle of Alawite districts, and troops are at the ready to roll them out and fire at nearby rebel areas.

-The army has secured the streets connecting Alawite neighbourhoods.
-But its control of Homs is tenuous.
+The army has secured the streets connecting Alawite neighborhoods.
+But its control of Homs is tentuous.

 Soldiers dare not go into most Sunni areas, where somewhere unseen in rocket- and bullet-riddled buildings, hundreds of rebels hide, sporadically firing rocket propelled grenades.